 Why visit here?

-In 1886 early Palaeolithic, or old Stone Age, hand tools happened to be discovered on the beach of Priory Bay.
-On closer examination the source of the tools was eventually traced back to gravels eroded from the cliff-top.
-When these cliff gravels were explored numerous further flint hand axes, flakes and artefacts derived from them were found.
+In 1886, hand tools were discovered on the beach of Priory Bay in the early Palaeolithic or Old Stone Age.
+On closer examination, the source of the tools was eventually traced back to gravels eroded from the cliff-top.
+When these cliff gravels were explored, numerous further flint hand axes, flakes and artefacts derived from them were found.
 Although similar material has been found elsewhere in the area, the Priory Bay finds were by far the most prolific Palaeolithic site on the island.
-The bay’s intriguing findings were dated to the Hoxnian Stage of the Pleistocene Period, between 424,000 through to 374,000 years ago, making this the Isle of Wight’s oldest known archaeological site.
-While our ancestors have been around for about six million years, the modern form of humans only evolved about 200,000 years ago.
-As such these stone tools clearly predate our period which would indicates their users were Neanderthals.
-Investigations continue as the erosion of the bays gravel exposes new finds to this day.
+The bay's intriguing findings were dated to the Hoxnian Stage of the Pleistocene Period, between 424,000 to 374,000 years ago, making this the Isle of Wight's oldest known archaeological site.
+While our ancestors have been around for about six million years, modern humans only evolved about 200,000 years ago.
+As such, these stone tools clearly predate our period, which would indicate their users were Neanderthals.
+Investigations continue as the erosion of the bay gravel exposes new finds to this day.

-Today the beautiful beach is privately held by the Priory Bay Hotel, but in reality it is anything but a private beach on a sunny summer’s weekend.
-Perfectly sheltered from the UK’s prevailing south-westerly breeze and less than a thirty minutes cruise from Portsmouth Harbour it is a magnet for family boaters along with scramblers who come in over Horestone Point from Seagrove Bay.
-On such days it is a peaceful hive of families enjoying the wonderful secluded wood-fringed paradise.
-Yet during the week it is sandy, unspoilt and peaceful.
+Today, the beautiful beach is privately held by the Priory Bay Hotel, but in reality, it is anything but a private beach on a sunny summer's weekend.
+Perfectly sheltered from the UK's prevailing south-westerly breeze and less than a thirty-minute cruise from Portsmouth Harbour, it is a magnet for family boaters along with scramblers who come in over Horestone Point from Seagrove Bay.
+On such days, it is a peaceful hive for families to enjoy the wonderful secluded wood-fringed paradise.
+Yet, during the week, it is sandy, unspoilt and peaceful.

 What facilities are available?